jawinn/Web-Dev-Contract/web-development-contract.md

 <h2>Details of the Works</h2>

 <p>I will [DETAILED SERVICES OVERVIEW].

-This contract includes one main development cycle plus the opportunity for you to make up to two rounds of 10 revision points.
+This contract includes one main development cycle plus the opportunity for you to make up to [REVISION HOURS] hours of revisions.
 If you&#8217;re not happy with the website at this stage, you agree to pay me in full for all of the work that I have produced until that point and you may either cancel this contract or continue to commission me to make further design revisions at my standard hourly rate of [$ HOURLY RATE]. </p>

 <h4>Text content and photography</h4>